-Diabetes and other medical conditions can make surgery risky and inhibit healing.
+Diabetes and other autoimmune disorders can increase the risks of surgery and inhibit healing.
 Be sure to discuss your health history with your dentist.
 Patients with controlled diabetes can experience success rates equal to those who do not have diabetes.

 How long is it going to take?